ljagiello/anthropic-error-proxy/README.md

 # Anthropic Error Injection Plugin

-A gRPC-based plugin for the Fault proxy that can inject configurable HTTP errors with specified probability.
+A gRPC-based plugin for the Fault proxy that intercepts HTTPS traffic to `api.anthropic.com` and injects configurable HTTP errors with specified probability.

-⚠️ **IMPORTANT LIMITATION**: This plugin currently **cannot intercept HTTPS traffic**.
-TLS MITM is not implemented, meaning it cannot inject errors into encrypted HTTPS requests to `api.anthropic.com`.

-## Current Capabilities
+## Features

-### What Works ✅
-- **Plain HTTP traffic**: Can inject errors into unencrypted HTTP requests
-- **HTTP forward mode**: Handles direct HTTP proxy forwarding
-- **CONNECT tunnel detection**: Identifies tunnel establishment for HTTPS
+- **TLS MITM Interception**: Intercepts and decrypts HTTPS traffic using dynamically generated certificates
+- **Probabilistic error injection**: Configure the likelihood of errors (0.0 to 1.0)
+- **Customizable error responses**: Set status codes, error messages, and headers
+- **Anthropic API specific**: Targets `api.anthropic.com` by default (configurable)
+- **Certificate generation**: Creates certificates on-the-fly signed by local CA
-- **Session tracking**: Maintains state for each connection
+- **Session state tracking**: Maintains state for each tunnel connection
-- **Probabilistic error injection**: For plain HTTP traffic only

-### What Doesn't Work ❌
-- **HTTPS interception**: Cannot decrypt or modify HTTPS traffic
-- **TLS MITM**: Not implemented despite CA certificate generation code
-- **Anthropic API error injection**: Since the API uses HTTPS exclusively
-- **Encrypted tunnel traffic**: Can detect but cannot modify
+- **gRPC plugin architecture**: Implements the Fault proxy plugin protocol

-## How It Currently Works
+## How It Works

-The plugin can only handle:

-1. Plain HTTP requests (non-encrypted)
-2. HTTP requests in CONNECT tunnels before TLS handshake begins
-3. Direct HTTP forwarding through the proxy

-When HTTPS traffic is detected, the plugin:
+1. **CONNECT Detection**: Intercepts CONNECT tunnel requests to identify target hosts
+2. **TLS Interception**: When TLS handshake is detected for target hosts:
+   - Generates a certificate for the target domain signed by our CA
+   - Responds with ServerHello using the generated certificate
-- Logs that TLS was detected
+   - Establishes TLS session with the client
+3. **Traffic Modification**: Decrypts HTTPS traffic and can:
+   - Inject HTTP error responses based on probability
+   - Modify requests or responses
-- Passes through all encrypted data unchanged
+   - Pass through unmodified traffic
-- Cannot inject any errors
+4. **Session Management**: Tracks each connection's state through the TLS handshake

 ## Building